Second tithe: The practice of the ma'aser sheni

 The second tithe is a distinct tithing obligation of 10% of the produce after terumah and the first tithe were separated.
 If any of these tithes were not separated, the produce was known as tevel and forbidden for consumption.
 The owner of the produce was required to separate tithe, of any kind, after the particular kind of produce was finished in its common preparation for ingathering.
 Unlike the first tithe, the second tithe was only separated on the first, second, fourth and fifth years of the sabbatical year cycle.
 The poor tithe was separated on the third and sixth years.

 The produce was required to be maintained in a state of purity and eaten in a state of purity in Jerusalem, at any time of the year.
-If the owner did not desire, or was unable to, bring the produce to Jerusalem, he was entitled to redeem the produce on a coin of equal value, in addition to adding a fifth to the value.
-The ability to redeem produce on money results in money which is mikudash (sacred, as earmarked for Temple purposes), while the produce became desanctified and available for any use.
+If the owner did not desire or was unable to bring the produce to Jerusalem, he was entitled to redeem the produce on a coin of equal value, in addition to adding a fifth to the value.
+The ability to redeem produce on money results in money which is mikudash (sacred, as earmarked for Temple purposes), while the produce became desanctified and available for ordinary use.
 The money could only be used for limited categories of use in keeping with its sacred status.
 Improper spending of the money was forbidden.

+After the Second Temple's destruction and the inability to consume fruits of Second Tithe in a state of ritual cleanness, the general practice was to redeem the produce and its sanctity on a coin, and to discard the coin, or else to separate the Second Tithe and to profane its sanctity by having it transferred to a smaller piece of produce of its own kind, such as wine upon wine and grain upon grain.
+Afterwards, the smaller piece (to which the fruit's Second Tithe sanctity has been transferred) is discarded.
+In the absence of the Temple and ritual purity, second tithe produce valued at one-hundred denarii can be redeemed on a perutah, and does not require redeeming its full monetary value.

+The Chazon Ish does not permit redeeming one's Second Tithe on sugar, even though the sugar is produced from the sugarcane or from sugar beets.

+Before one actually separates the designated tithes (e.g. Terumah, First tithe, Tithe of the Terumah, Second tithe or, in other years, the Poor man's tithe), he makes one, all-inclusive blessing: "Blessed are you, O Lord our God, King of the universe, who has commanded us to separate the priestly dues (terumot) and the tithes (ma'aserot)."
+The redemption of the Second Tithe is preceded by the blessing: "Blessed are you, O Lord our God, King of the universe, who has commanded us concerning the redemption of the Second Tithe."